 Cryptocurrency valuation was at its peak at the end of December 2017.
 On January 6, 2018, everything shifted as investors began to sell off their crypto investments in droves.
 Since then, it’s been a slippery slope downward for the entire market, which is due to several factors.

 Bitcoin was the universal leader in the cryptocurrency world in 2018.
 In fact, even with the downturn, its usage became slightly more mainstream.
-Last November the state of Ohio announced they would accept bitcoin to pay for taxes, from cigarette sales tax to employee withholding tax, and will eventually accept the currency from individual tax filers as well.
+In November 2018, the state of Ohio announced it would accept bitcoin to pay for taxes, from cigarette sales tax to employee withholding tax, and will eventually accept the currency from individual tax filers as well.
 The program was put into place to make filing taxes more convenient as digital currency becomes more accepted.

 Although other states have not been as progressive in their adoption of Bitcoin, the slow but steady acceptance of digital currency will likely impact its continued rate of endorsement.
 The use of cryptocurrency as a payment method is wise for many businesses, as offering several payment options correlates to higher conversion rates.
 And with the name recognition and growing popularity of Bitcoin, people are more likely to accept Bitcoin as a payment option as adoption becomes more widespread.